osg-htc/user-school-2023/docs/materials/osg/part1-ex2-submit-osg.md

 status: testing
 ---

-# OSG Exercise 1.2: Running Jobs in OSG
+# OSG Exercise 1.2: Running Jobs in OSPool

 The goal of this exercise is to map the physical locations of some Execution Points in the OSPool.
 We will provide the executable and associated data,